utsaslab/crashmonkey/README.md

 ## Setup FSCQ ##
 FSCQ has a whole bunch of dependencies to be up and running.
 There is some useful instruction in [FSCQ Readme](https://github.com/mit-pdos/fscq/tree/master/src) and [here](https://github.com/mit-pdos/fscq/tree/master/builder).
 But below is a carefully listed sequence of commands to help you run FSCQ.

 Following installation procedure was tested on Ubuntu 16.04.
-I recommend at least a 20GB disk space on your VM before you start.
+I recommend ensuring at least 20GB disk space on your VM before you start.

 1. `sudo dpkg-reconfigure tzdata`